-- 1. Ameriserve bartenders/servers must be 21 years of age and be knowledgeable about the drinks being mixed and/or served.
-Ameriserve supervisors will successfully complete TIPS training available through Grey Eagle Distributors. - 2.
-Alcoholic beverages will be served by the individual glass, bottle, or can.
-No pitchers of beer will be served.
-Ameriserve will determine and monitor the number of drinks served to individuals. - 3.
-Depending upon the nature of the event, Ameriserve bartenders/servers will card and stamp individuals. - 4.
-Individuals, organizations, and departments must not take unused and/or unopened alcohol from an event.
-Ordinarily, Ameriserve will be responsible for the disposal of unused and/or unopened alcohol from an event.
-If Ameriserve is unavailable to remove the unused or unopened alcohol at the end of an event, the event sponsors are responsible for collecting and retaining it until it can be retrieved by Ameriserve.
+Event Sponsors must not take unused and/or unopened alcohol from an event.
+Aladdin will be G. responsible for the disposal of unused and/or unopened alcohol from an event.
+If Aladdin is unavailable to remove the unused or unopened alcohol at the end of an event, the Event Sponsors are responsible for collecting and retaining it until it can be retrieved by Aladdin.